 The symbol of dot (.) shows that the figure is not available or cannot be relied on.
+The symbol (i.d.) shows that the information cannot be provided due to the protection of confidential data.

 In the tables sorted by size of reporting unit in the row "TOTAL" there are included data for those units, which according to the Business Register belong to the category "no employees", but for which labour costs have been estimated on the basis of administrative sources.